ashwin-v-rana/crestline-insurance-demo/README.md

    - Set the four required Vercel env vars (`NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY`, `SUPABASE_SERVICE_ROLE_KEY`, `JWT_SECRET`).
    - Deploy.
+Log in as `admin@crestline.com` (change password on first login), then use the **Agents** page to manage accounts.
-Confirm you can log in at the live URL with one of the demo CSR accounts.
+     Or log in with any demo CSR account to verify the workbench.
 5. **Test end-to-end** — call your Talkdesk inbound number, verify the agent answers, walks through OTP, and can update an address or file an FNOL against your Supabase project.